apache/druid/docs/ingestion/native-batch-input-source.md

 The HTTP input source is to support reading files directly from remote sites via HTTP.

-> **NOTE:** Ingestion tasks run under the operating system account that runs the Druid processes, for example the Indexer, Middle Manager, and Peon.
-This means any user who can submit an ingestion task can specify an `HTTPInputSource` at any location where the Druid process has permissions.
-For example, using `HTTPInputSource`, a console user has access to internal network locations where the they would be denied access otherwise.
+> **Security notes:** Ingestion tasks run under the operating system account that runs the Druid processes, for example the Indexer, Middle Manager, and Peon.
+This means any user who can submit an ingestion task can specify an input source referring to any location that the Druid process can access.
+For example, using `http` input source, users may have access to internal network servers.
+>

-> **WARNING:** `HTTPInputSource` is not limited to the HTTP or HTTPS protocols.
-It uses the Java `URI` class that supports HTTP, HTTPS, FTP, file, and jar protocols by default.
-This means you should never run Druid under the `root` account, because a user can use the file protocol to access any files on the local disk.
+> The `http` input source is not limited to the HTTP or HTTPS protocols.
+It uses the Java URI class that supports HTTP, HTTPS, FTP, file, and jar protocols by default.

 For more information about security best practices, see [Security overview](../operations/security-overview.md#best-practices).